curvegrid/go-ethereum-wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts.md

 If you look at the method invoked to read the token name `token.Name(nil)`, it required a parameter to be passed, even though the original Solidity contract requires none.
 This is a `*bind.CallOpts` type, which can be used to fine tune the call.

-Most importantly, it can be used to specify whether to run the call against the current final state of the contract on the blockchain (default), or to also include any pending modifications (`&bind.CallOpts(Pending: true)`).
+ * `Pending`: Whether to access pending contract state or the current stable one
+ * `GasLimit`: Place a limit on the computing resources the call might consume

 ### Transacting with an Ethereum contract